Western Pipe and Steel Company: Individual ships of note

-One of the victims of the debacle was West Kader, then operating under the name of Pan Kraft.
-Pan Kraft was disabled by bombing near-misses and forced to be abandoned, after which she exploded and sank.
-The PQ 17 disaster proved so costly that the British were subsequently compelled to totally revise their convoy strategy.WarshipsA number of warships built by Western Pipe & Steel distinguished themselves in wartime service.
+A number of warships built by Western Pipe & Steel distinguished themselves in wartime service.
 Perhaps the most notable of these was the escort carrier HMS Fencer.
 One of the four escort carriers built by the company for service with the Royal Navy, Fencer was credited with the sinking of four German U-boats during the course of the war - U-666 on 10 February 1944, U-277 on 1 May, and U-674 and U-959 on the same day, 2 May 1944.
 Fencer also participated in Operation Tungsten, the successful attack on the German battleship Tirpitz in April 1944.